-Current seniors and young alumni interested in the Elrod Fellowship apply to the program and then are matched with agencies to pursue paid positions.
+Current seniors and young alumni interested in the Elrod Fellowship apply to the program and then receive support from alumni and staff in their pursuit of paid positions.

 The Elrod Fellowship program aims to bridge the gap between highly-qualified young alumni and innovative public service organizations, enabling fellows to acquire valuable professional skills and connections while working on significant public interest issues.
 Through an Elrod Fellowship, you can: